 There are specific benefits of protein powder—here are some important ones to keep in mind:

 1. It can help with muscle gains

 Protein powder contains complete proteins, which can help you build up muscle, along with regular weight training, Matheny says.

 Protein powders generally include the amino acids leucine, valine, and isoleucine, which are known as branched-chain amino acids.
 "They play a large role in muscle protein synthesis and growth and repair of muscle tissue," Matheny says.

 Again, if you want to use protein powder to build muscle, it's important to tweak your workout as well.
 Research has shown that taking protein powder can improve both your aerobic and anaerobic workouts, when it's combined with resistance training, but taking protein powder alone won't increase your strength.

-Protein powder contains calories and that can "add to your meal while providing the building blocks for just about everything in your body," Keatley says.
-While protein powder shouldn't be used as a meal replacement, adding it to your food can help you feel fuller longer.
+Protein powder contains calories, which can "add to your meal while providing the building blocks for just about everything in your body," Keatley says.
+While protein powder shouldn't be used as a meal replacement, adding it to meals can help you feel fuller longer.
 "That may decrease snack intake later in the day," Keatley says.

-Protein powder and collagen powder are not interchangeable due to their differing amino acid profiles.
+Protein powder and collagen powder are not interchangeable, thanks to their differing amino acid profiles.
 Protein powders tend to be better for those following a vegan diet or who are strictly interested in muscle gains.
 However, if you're looking for a supplement that has more full-body benefits, a collagen supplement might be right for you.*